Wyze Error Code 90

 Conclusion

-Wyze cams have a ton of great features and sell for a fraction of the cost of other smart cams.
+Wyze Cams have many great features and sell for a fraction of the cost of other smart cams.

 This error means your cam is offline.